lukewilde/phaser-js-boilerplate/readme.md

 Lossy compression of all png's in the `src/images/` directory using [pngquant](http://pngquant.org/).

-(Linux users will need to have a version of pngquant available on their paths).
+(Linux users will need to have a version of pngquant available on their paths.)

 #### `grunt zip`